sr/git-wiki/README.markdown

 git-wiki is a wiki that relies on git to keep pages' history and [Sinatra][] to serve them.

-Features of this fork
+Features of this fork (by geekQ)
 ---------------------

 ### Support for images

-You can add images to /img folder of your git repository.
+You can add images to `/img` folder of your git repository.
 Subfolders are also supported.
 At least gif, png and jpg supported - content type is set automatically by Sinatra.
 You can reference the images then from your wiki pages like `![My picture](/img/2009/my_picture.jpg)`